equalitie/np1sec-test-client/README.md

-An experimental [(n+1)1sec](https://github.com/equalitie/np1sec) plugin for [Pidgin](https://www.pidgin.im/)
+An experimental [(n+1)sec](https://github.com/equalitie/np1sec) plugin for [Pidgin](https://www.pidgin.im/)
 ==================================================

 **Important Warning**: This is a minimal test client for under-construction software.
 It may crash and it may have undocumented security bugs.
-You should rely on it for for neither security nor communications.
+You should not rely on it for security - or even stable communications.

 # Try (n+1)sec!

 We invite our community to try out (n+1)sec with us.
-We'll be hanging out in the `np1sec` room on the `np1sec.equalit.ie` XMPP server (`np1sec@conference.np1sec.equalit.ie`) between 14:00 and 17:00 UTC every Friday until the end of the 2016.
+We'll be hanging out in the `np1sec` room on the `np1sec.equalit.ie` XMPP server (`np1sec@conference.np1sec.equalit.ie`) between 14:00 and 17:00 UTC every Friday until the end of 2016.

-You'll need an account on the sever to join us.
-You can create one through this client - registrations are open.
+You'll need an account on the server to join us.
+Registrations are open and you can create an account through the wizard that will open automatically when you first launch the script to install this client.

+* Protocol: XMPP
+* Domain: np1sec.equalit.ie

+Choose a user name you like and a strong password and check the "Create this new account on the server" option before you click "Add".
+Confirm your user name and password in the prompt, click OK and you'll have an account on the testing Jabber server.

 We look forward to chatting with you all securely!

 # Setup for users

 The (n+1)sec test client works on any Linux distribution.

 ## Dependencies